Wilhelm2/MobileNetworks/README.md

 >	Processes deliver messages while respecting the causal relation between them.
 >	For any message $m$ and $m'$, if $m$ causally precedes $m'$, denoted $m\rightarrow m'$, then all processes deliver $m$ before $m'$:\
 >	<p align = "center">send(m) -> send(m') => deliver(m) -> deliver(m'). </p>

+# Mobile Networks

+We consider mobile networks composed of Mobile Hosts, denoted *host(s)*, and Static Support Stations, denoted *station(s)*.
+Hosts and stations exclusively communicate through message passing.
+Hosts are the sources and destinations of application messages, and stations ensure that hosts receive and deliver messages causally.

+The features of stations are the following:
+* Each station is at the center of a cell, corresponding to the area covered by its antenna's transmission range.
+* Each station holds the causal information hosts connected to it require to deliver application messages in causal order.
+* Stations are subject to transient and permanent failures.
+A faulty station stops sending, receiving, and processing messages, and looses all data.
+* To handle failures, stations are split into groups.
+Each station of a group $G$ stores a replica of the causal information stored by the other stations of $G$.
+If $|G|=f+1$ then $f$ stations of $G$ can be down simultaneously.
+Hence, $f$ is determined by the number of simultaneous station failures of a same group that should be tolerated.
+* Stations are static, ie they do not move.
+* Stations have no energy limitations and have a much higher storage and computational capacity than hosts.

+The features of hosts are the following:
+* A host is connected to at most one station (generally the closest one) at any given moment and communicates with the system through that station, by sending messages on the wireless network.
+* A host can join and leave the network at any moment.
+A host that joins the system will not deliver those application messages that the station to which it connects the first time has discarded prior to its connection.
+* Hosts move freely inside and outside cells.
+* Hosts have computational, storage, and energy limitations.
+* Hosts are subject to transient and permanent failures.
+For example, a host is temporarily faulty until its battery is recharged, or it is permanently faulty if it has a hardware failure.
+A faulty host stops sending, receiving, processing messages, and it loses all variables it stored in volatile memory.
+* Hosts have two states: \textit{up} and \textit{down}.
+Station control the state of hosts connected to them: A station considers a host connected to it as \textit{down} after not receiving any messages from the host for a given interval of time.
+Otherwise, the station considers the host as \textit{up}.

+The features of the network are the following:
+* The wireless network is considered unreliable due to interferences.
+The bandwidth of the wireless network is much lower than the bandwidth of a wired network.
+Hosts communicate with stations exclusively through the wireless network.
+* The wired network is composed of FIFO communication channels without message losses.
+Nevertheless, wired channels can fail.
+Moreover, stations communicate over the wired network by using the algorithm proposed by Mostéfaoui~\cite{nedelecBreakingScalabilityBarrier2018}.
+Therefore, wired channels can be added and removed, as long as there exists a path of communication channels initialized by the algorithm~\cite{nedelecBreakingScalabilityBarrier2018}.

+\end{itemize}

 **The main features implemented by the project are:**
 1. Causal broadcast using **Probabilstic clocks** to causally order messages.